OWASP/Top10/2017/en/0xa7-xss.md

 * **Reflected XSS**: Your app or API includes unvalidated and  unescaped user input as part of HTML output.
 A successful attack can allow the attacker to execute arbitrary HTML and JavaScript in the victim's browser.
 Typically the user will need to interact with some malicious link that points to an attacker-controlled page, such as malicious watering hole websites, advertisements, or similar.
 * **Stored XSS**: Your app or API stores unsanitized user input that is viewed at a later time by another user or an administrator.
 Stored XSS is often considered a high or critical risk.
 * **DOM XSS**: JavaScript frameworks, single page apps, and APIs that dynamically include attacker-controllable data to a page are vulnerable to DOM XSS.
-Ideally, you would avoid sending attacker-controllable data to unsafe JavaScript APIs.
+Ideally, your application would not send attacker-controllable data to unsafe JavaScript APIs.

 Typical XSS attacks include session stealing, account takeover, MFA bypass, DOM node replacement or defacement (such as trojan login panels), attacks against the user's browser such as malicious software downloads, key logging, and other client side attacks.